 Renfrewshire's Core Paths Plan was adopted by Renfrewshire Council in February 2009.
 It was prepared following extensive informal and formal consultation with the land owners, the general public, Community Councils, agencies, Council departments and Council officers.
 The Renfrewshire Core Paths Plan includes a number of adopted minor roads, footways as well as paths away from roads (remote paths).
-The Core Path Network includes approximately 90% of the Public Rights of Way within Renfrewshire and the National Cycling Network which is a comprehensive main cities.
-The Glasgow and Clyde Valley Green Network will provide a wide range of social, health, economic and environmental benefits.
+The Core Path Network includes approximately 90% of the Public Rights of Way within Renfrewshire and the National Cycling Network which is a comprehensive network of safe and attractive cycling routes.
+Renfrewshire Council works with partners such as Strathclyde Partnership for Transport (SPT), SUSTRANS and Cycling Scotland to fund and develop cycling projects in the area.